microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollView.md

 | ScrollInertiaDecayRate | Gets or sets the inertial deceleration of scrolling.           | (0.95, 0.95) |
 | ZoomInertiaDecayRate   | Gets or sets the inertial deceleration of zooming.             | 0.95         |

-<br/>Affects the inertial velocity decrease (decay).
+Affects the inertial velocity decrease (decay).
 Values must be between 0.0 and 1.0.
 The closer the value is to 1.0, the faster the deceleration.
 A value of 0.0 represents no decay and results in a constant velocity scroll or zoom.

 #### Customizing the inertial scrolling decay

 In this example code from a game, a panned object's deceleration is simulated based on friction with its environment (space, atmosphere, water).

 *`ScrollView` (new)*